Palash90/site-assets/blogs/build-your-own-nn/README.md

->**Note:** Mathematical notation and programming differ in indexing a collection of numbers.
+>**Note:** Mathematical notation and programming differ in how they index a collection of numbers.
 Mathematics typically uses 1-based indexing, whereas programming uses 0-based indexing.

 ### Basic Arithmetic on Matrices
 We have defined our matrix and established its notation.
 Now let's see how we operate on them.